How (and When) to File a 1099 Form

 There are significant penalties for misclassifying employees as independent contractors, so learn how to tell the difference between an independent contractor and an employee before you submit a 1099.

-One of the easier ways to file a 1099 is to use a filing service like Gusto or Justworks.
+One of the easier ways to file a 1099 is to use an online filing service like Gusto or Justworks.
 Filing services will guide you through every step of the process, and automate a lot of the legwork involved in filing a 1099.

 If you’d prefer to avoid using a filing service, here are the steps you’ll need to take to submit a 1099 form before the filing deadlines.